Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Las Vegas' games this year have gone over the total in three out of six opportunities (50%).

-- Las Vegas is 3-1 against the spread and 4-0 overall in games when it records more than 25.3 points.
+- When Las Vegas puts up more than 25.3 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Las Vegas churns out more than 345.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- Las Vegas is 3-1 against the spread and 4-0 overall when the team churns out more than 345.3 yards.

-- This year, the Raiders have four turnovers, two fewer than the Eagles have takeaways (6).
+- The Raiders have four giveaways this season, while the Eagles have six takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Eagles.